 about 6 years by Anonymous 3 / 5I think the entrance fee is offputting - you don't get quite the same bang for your bucks as you do at, say, Sissinghurst.
 They even charge you on top for the little canal ride and the tearooms aren't cheap.

-about 6 years by Adam Hodge 5 / 5As a great fan of the film 'The Draughtsmans Contract' it was tremendous to actually be in the gardens where the film is based.
+over 6 years by Adam Hodge 5 / 5As a great fan of the film 'The Draughtsmans Contract' it was tremendous to actually be in the gardens where the film is based.

 The reviews and ratings originate in all cases from third parties.
 Gardenvisit is in no case responsible for the correctness or accuracy of the reviews.
 Reviews and similar information are not an expression of Gardenvisit's opinions.